PTB-MR/mrpro/docs/source/api.rst

 API
 ===

-This is the mrpro api documentation.
+This is the MRpro Application Programming Interface (API) documentation.

 MRpro Algorithms
 ----------------